datavis-tech/graph-data-structure/README.md

 Performs [Topological Sort](https://en.wikipedia.org/wiki/Topological_sorting).
 Returns an array of node identifier strings.
 The returned array includes nodes in topologically sorted order.
 This means that for each visited edge (**u** -> **v**), **u** comes before **v** in the topologically sorted order.
 Amazingly, this comes from simply reversing the result from depth first search.
 Inspired by by Cormen et al. "Introduction to Algorithms" 3rd Ed. p.
 613.

 See **[depthFirstSearch](#dfs)** for documentation of the arguments *sourceNodes* and *includeSourceNodes*.

+Note: this function raises a `CycleError` when the input is not a DAG.

 <a name="shortest-path" href="#shortest-path">#</a> <i>graph</i>.<b>shortestPath</b>(<i>sourceNode</i>, <i>destinationNode</i>)